Aviva pushes back bid deadline for Polish unit over Santander contract - sources

 Generali, which has a board meeting on March 10 ahead of its annual results, is expected to discuss the Aviva deal in Poland at a second board meeting scheduled on March 22, two sources said.

+Aviva is the second largest life insurer in Poland after state-owned company PZU while NN ranks as the country’s third-biggest, according to a report by the Polish Financial Supervision Authority (KNF).

-Aviva is the seventh largest life insurer in Poland, where it runs one of the biggest networks of agents and two key bancassurance partnerships with Santander and ING.
+The British insurer runs one of the biggest networks of life agents in Poland and two key bancassurance partnerships with Santander and ING.

+Its Polish business has been growing in recent years despite a general contraction of the country’s life insurance market where insurers have moved away from single premium investment products and there has been an increased level of regulatory intervention.

 Aviva’s portfolio review comes as boss Amanda Blanc is trying to shift the company’s focus to its core operations in Britain, Canada and Ireland after a prolonged period of share price weakness.